maidsafe/rfcs/proposed/0008-Connection_management.md

 1. Introduce a `State` object to `RoutingCore` representing the distinct phases of execution for network entities characterised as follows.

-a.
-Initially client/node in disconnected state, and when all connections are dropped/lost.
+- Initially client/node in disconnected state, and when all connections are dropped/lost.
-b.
-Bootstrapping, initiated in constructor by calling crust service function and halted by crust event sent over channel.
+- Bootstrapping, initiated in constructor by calling crust service function and halted by crust event sent over channel.
-c.
-If non-client node, connected phase adds connections to routing table.
+- If non-client node, connected phase adds connections to routing table.
-d.
-In order to prevent any further network activity a terminated state.
+- In order to prevent any further network activity a terminated state.

 ```rust
 pub enum Phase {